alex-kalinin/rotten-tomatoes-ios/README.md

 * For the large poster, load the low-res image first, switch to high-res when complete
 * Customize the navigation bar.
 * Add a tab bar for Box Office and DVD.
+* Customize the highlight and selection effect of the cell.

 #### Additional requirements
 * Must use Cocoapods.